 Before starting up with actual API documentation, there are a few concepts that must be understood.
 On credit card processing, there are two main concepts which are fundamental parts of how funds go from the customer’s credit card to the merchant’s bank.
 Those are:

-Authorization which stands for performing a debit or credit on a credit card, on a blocking fashion, without actually deducting the funds from the cardholder’s card.
-That means the balance is just blocked and cannot be used.
+Authorization: performing a debit or credit on a credit card to test fund availability without actually deducting the funds from the card.
+This means the amount is blocked and cannot be used.

 authwhich stands for an authorization debit, with no settlement;